 Megan grew up in Connecticut and moved to Dallas in 2012.
 She received her Bachelor’s in Social Work from Western Connecticut State University and a Master’s in Clinical Social Work with a specialization in Children and Families from Fordham University.
-After receiving her bachelor degree Megan was a mental health worker in a residential setting where she found her love for working with patients with Borderline Personality Disorder, eating disorders and relationship issues.
+After receiving her bachelors degree, Megan provided treatment in a residential setting where she found her love for working with patients with Borderline Personality Disorder, eating disorders and relationship issues.

-Using a variety of different approaches, Megan is comfortable working with children, teens, adults, couples and families particularly in areas of divorce, grief, eating disorders, anxiety, self-injury, interpersonal skills and emotional regulation.
+Using a variety of different approaches, Megan is comfortable working with children, teens, adults, couples and families particularly in areas of PTSD, sexual/emotional trauma, Bipolar Disorder, substance abuse, divorce, grief, eating disorders, anxiety, self-injury, interpersonal skills and emotional regulation.
 Megan utilizes DBT therapy to help individuals learn how to regulate their own emotions and regain power in their lives.
 Megan is also well versed in working with clients diagnosed with both a mental illness and addiction.
 She is willing to work with all psychiatric disorders in teens and adults.